geniot/octavian-data/README.md

 - png - 250x250 cover image
 - txt - fingering files in the [special format](https://github.com/geniot/octavian-docs/wiki/Fingering-File-Format)

-If you found a place in the notation that needs to be fixed, please create a pull request.
+If you found an error in a tune, like a false note or incorrect notation, please create a pull request.
 Consider it a bug.

 You can also submit your own sheet music and fingering files.
 All contributions are welcome.